 University of Gothenburg, Sweden

 Thomas Backhaus is Professor for Environmental Science at the University of Gothenburg in Sweden, coordinator of its Ecotoxicology Master Program and Director of its new Center for Future Risk Assessment and Management Strategies (FRAM).
 His main research interest is the toxicology and ecotoxicology of chemical mixtures and its regulatory assessment.
 He has been working with several regulatory authorities in Europe and elsewhere on the issue.
 In this context it is especially emerging pollutants such as pharmaceuticals that are of interest, as those chemicals often occur as complex mixtures of compounds at individually low concentrations.
 Thomas is currently co-leading the risk characterization work of the OECD project on combined exposures and is senior editor of Integrated Environmental Assessment and Management.
-In recent years he also served on the Council of SETAC Europe, as SETAC’s book editor and in several of SETAC’s advisory committees
+In recent years he also served on the Council of SETAC Europe, as SETAC’s book editor and in several of SETAC’s advisory committees.

 Laura has presented her research at a number of international conferences, published her work in peer reviewed journals and co-authored a book chapter.
-Laura is also currently co-supervising a number of PhD projects investigating the uptake and toxicity of pharmaceuticals in aquatic, sediment and terrestrial systems whilst taking on an active role in the SETAC Pharmaceutical Advisory Group.
+Laura is also currently co-supervising a number of PhD projects investigating the uptake and toxicity of pharmaceuticals in aquatic, sediment and terrestrial systems whilst taking on an active role in the SETAC Pharmaceutical Global Interest Group.

 United States (US) Food and Drug Administration (FDA), Center for Veterinary Medicine, Rockville, Maryland